|Dates:||July 2 – July 15|

 Discover Machu Picchu, the Lost City of the Incas

 Upon completion of our service project, we travel through lush green cloud forests, emerging through the peeks of the Andes mountain range.
 We arrive at Machu Picchu, the Lost City of the Incas.
-One of the Seven Wonders of the World, Machu Picchu is a labyrinth of mysterious stone palaces, towers, and temples for us to explore.
-We take in the breathtaking panoramic view of Machu Picchu’s majestic structures before riding the historic railway train back to Cusco.
+One of the Seven Wonders of the World, Machu Picchu is a labyrinth of mysterious stone palaces, towers, and temples.
+We explore this incredible wonder alongside some of Machu Picchu’s famous residents and take in the breathtaking panoramic view of Machu Picchu’s majestic structures before riding the historic railway train back to Cusco.

 Rafting the Urubamba River & Urubamba Service Project